inetum-orleans/docker-devbox-ddb/docs/features/traefik.md

 The `certs:removed` event will be triggered, which is handled by the traefik feature.

-When triggered, it will remove the configuration file and both public and private key in order to tell Traefik that there is no certificate defined for the given domain.
+When triggered, it will remove the configuration file and both public and private key in order to tell Traefik that there is no more certificate defined for the given domain.